The Real Estate Settlement Procedures Act: Regulation X

 - Your loan servicer referred for foreclosure before your payments have been past-due for more than 120 days

 - Your servicer moved forward in any way to foreclose after you have submitted a complete loan modification application

 - Your servicer wrongfully charged you for legal fees, property inspections, or unnecessary appraisals

 - Your servicer failed to properly calculate escrow, resulting in an overcharge

-The above actions are considered misconduct under Regulation X, and as such, you may have a claim against your mortgage loan servicer.
-We encourage you to call Atlas Consumer Law today to speak with an Illinois consumer lawyer about your case.
+If you are in Illinois, we encourage you to call Atlas Consumer Law today to speak with one of our seasoned loan modification attorneys about your case.
 Our team is well known throughout the state for our commitment to protecting the rights of consumers and homeowners against unethical practices.
 Our attorneys are ready to help you with your Regulation X case!

 Think you might have a case under Regulation X?
-Fill out an online contact form, or call us at (312) 313-1613 to get started with your case evaluation.
+Fill out an online form or call (312) 313-1613 to request a free, private case evaluation.